ecavan/Markov_Modelling/README.md

 # Introduction

 The National Football League (NFL) is a place where some of the freakiest athletes ply their trade.
 Chief among those athletes are the players who are able to play the wide receiver (WR) and defensive back (DB -or CB for cornerback) positions.
-These positions are tasked with tracking and catching (or in the defense's case-preventing a catch) footballs thrown from the QB (Quarterback) are are largely considered the most impotant positions on the field (other than QB).
+These positions are tasked with tracking and catching (or in the defense's case-preventing a catch) footballs thrown from the QB (Quarterback) and are largely considered the most impotant positions on the field (other than QB).
 Below is an image which helps clarify how a typical NFL football game is played:

 ![fig1](img/formation.png)

 In 2020, the NFL hosted a data science competition called the NFL Big Data Bowl.
+They tasked competitors with determining the best defenders and wide receivers in the league, and researching what makes these players good at their job.
+Ryker and I (along with fellow student Brendan Kumagai) already had [some experience](https://operations.nfl.com/updates/football-ops/nfl-announces-finalists-for-fourth-annual-nfl-big-data-bowl/) with the big Data Bowl in 2022, so decided to look at the 2020 data for our project.